Ian09/git-tutorial/README.md

 # Git tutorial

 - feature-A
-- fiooooooox-B I will do a conflict
+- fioollllllooooox-B I will do a conflict
 - feature-C